List of medieval great powers

 The term "great power" has only been used in historiography and political science since the Congress of Vienna in 1815.
 Lord Castlereagh, the British Foreign Secretary, first used the term in its diplomatic context in 1814 in reference to the Treaty of Chaumont.
 Use of the term in the historiography of the Middle Ages is therefore idiosyncratic to each author.
 In historiography of the pre-modern period, it is more typical to talk of empires.

 Gerry Simpson distinguishes "Great Powers", an elite group of states that manages the international legal order, from "great powers", empires or states whose military and political might define an era.

+List

 The following is a list of empires that have been called great powers during the Middle Ages: